erred/w/src/blog/2019-08-07-custom-email.md

---- title
-custom email
---- description
+---
-setup email in 2019
+description: setup email in 2019
+title: custom email
---- main
+---
 Email is annoyingly hard,
 if you want it to be _reliable_